tencent cloud

 Installation Methods

-One client supports 1000 concurrent connections.
-When the concurrency exceeds 1000, add one client, and so on.
+1 client supports 1000 concurrent threads.
+1 client needs to be added when the number of concurrent threads exceeds 1000, and so on.

-1. Run the following command on a CVM instance to install sysbench.
+1. Run the following commands on a CVM instance to install Sysbench.

 yum install gcc gcc-c++ autoconf automake make libtool bzr mysql-devel git mysql